On this page

 It’s not even just, “Nope,” which is what Daniel could have said by resisting in private.

-This isn’t to say that churches should avoid any changes.
-We might very well heed the state’s recommendations in a crisis like a pandemic.
-We might well agree that the best way to balance our competing obligations of preserving life (the sixth commandment) and worshiping God (the fourth) is by suspending services for a time.
+We might heed the state’s recommendations in a crisis like a pandemic.
+We might even agree that the best way to balance our competing obligations of preserving life (the sixth commandment) and worshiping God (the fourth) is by suspending services for a time.

 But we will absolutely not stop worshiping as usual just because the state presumed to decide whether and how worship should happen.